Sign-up for our New Digital Chart System Here

 Dr. Horton - I just wanted to thank you for seeing me the other day for my breast lift consult.
 Your approach in getting to know me so well and understanding my goals meant so much.
 I cannot wait to schedule my surgery!

-Typical breast lift patients include women who have satisfactory volume but sagging breasts that lack substance or firmness (breast “deflation”), and/or with nipples and areolas pointing downward (breast “ptosis”).
+Good candidates for breast lifts are those who are healthy and at or near their ideal body weight (or a stable weight following major weight loss).
+Typical breast lift patients also include women who have satisfactory volume but experience sagging breast tissue that lacks firmness (breast “deflation”) and/or areolas and nipples that point downward.
 Many women with droopy breasts state they are “happy in a bra” and they just wish to have that effect with a breast lift.

 Drag the slider to see transformation